Classroom Grants provide opportunities for teachers to supplement their lesson

 Blue Origin Design/Build/Launch!
 AIAA and Blue Origin collaborate on a high school program and competition that inspires students to design, build and launch an experiment that will fly on New Shepard payload during an experimental flight test.

-Higher Orbits Go For Launch!
-AIAA Apollo Series is part of this year’s celebration of the Apollo program, AIAA has teamed with Higher Orbits, LLC, to bring students interested in space an exceptional hands-on experience through Go For Launch!
-This multiday program sparks the imagination of students in grades 8-12, and introduces leadership principles, teamwork, and problem-solving skills through science, technology, engineering, art and mathematics (STEAM).
-Teams will compete to have their experiment launched to the International Space Station in 2020.
+Higher Orbits brings students interested in space an exceptional hands-on experience through Go for Launch!
+This multiday program sparks the imagination of students in grades 8-12, and introduces leadership principles, teamwork, and problem-solving skills through science, technology, engineering, art, and mathematics (STEAM).

 Intel Science Fair and AIAA “Look Up!”
 Awards AIAA collaborates with the Intel Science Fair to celebrate exceptional high school-level research with the goal of encouraging further study in aerospace.
 Winners of the award receive a one-time cash award and one year of AIAA student membership with access to all AIAA student programs.